Conan the Barbarian (1982)

 Mongol General: Wrong!
 Conan!
 What is best in life?

-Conan: To crush your enemies, see them driven before you, and to hear the lamentation of their women.
+Conan: Crush your enemies.
+See them driven before you.
+Hear the lamentations of their women.

 Mongol General: That is good!
 That is good.

 Conan: Crom, I have never prayed to you before.
 I have no tongue for it.
 No one, not even you, will remember if we were good men or bad.
 Why we fought, or why we died.
 All that matters is that two stood against many.
 That's what's important!
 Valor pleases you, Crom... so grant me one request.
 Grant me revenge!
 And if you do not listen, then to HELL with you!